Logo

 Kateri Tekakwitha was beatified in 1980 by Pope John Paul II and canonized by Pope Benedict XVI at Saint Peter's Basilica on 21 October 2012.

-Kateri Tekakwitha was the daughter of Kenneronkwa, a Mohawk chief, and Kahenta, an Algonquin woman, who had been captured in a raid, then adopted and assimilated into the tribe.
+Kateri Tekakwitha was the daughter of Kenneronkwa, a Mohawk chief, and Kahenta, an Algonquin woman, who had been captured in a raid and then adopted and assimilated into the tribe.

-Kateri Tekakwitha survived but was left with facial scars and impaired eyesight.
+Kateri Tekakwitha survived, but suffered from facial scars and impaired eyesight.

-Kateri Tekakwitha was adopted by her father's sister and her husband, a chief of the Turtle Clan.
+Kateri Tekakwitha was adopted and went to live with her father's sister and her husband, a chief of the Turtle Clan.

 The Jesuits' account of Kateri Tekakwitha said that she was a modest girl who avoided social gatherings and covered her head because of the scars.